Key Points of This Article:

 Be sure to always alert your physician of any new developments in your health, medical treatment, new injury symptoms, medical conditions or mental struggles you are experiencing.

 Personal injury cases do have a statute of limitations deadline of one to two years after the date the injury incurred, but exceptions can be made.
-An experienced car, motorcycle or truck accident attorney at Rhoads & Rhoads can listen to you and also provide counsel if there are special rules that may apply to your case.
+An experienced car, motorcycle or truck accident attorney at the law firm of Rhoads & Rhoads can listen to you and also provide counsel if there are special rules that may apply to your case.

 Western Kentucky Personal Injury Lawyers — No Recovery, No Fee